Tech-Fabric/techfabric/site/content/team/_index.md

   know-how.
 This enables us to go above and beyond, and provide you with superior custom software services.
 And, we work hard to defy your expectations too!
-title: Hard work.
+name: Hard work.
 Work-life balance.
 Diversity of thought. openness.
 Humility.
-subtitle: "We strive to provide technology solutions to empower enterprises through amazing user experiences.\_"
+role: "We strive to provide technology solutions to empower enterprises through amazing user experiences.\_"
 ---